-has several claims to fame: home to the world's second-largest single-span bridge, 700 feet long; the site where President Warren Harding drove the golden spike into Alaska’s railroad to commemorate its completion (and possibly where he caught the case of pneumonia that killed him); and the start of the 1925 serum run to Nome.
+Nenana has several claims to fame: home to the world's second-largest single-span bridge, 700 feet long; the site where President Warren Harding drove the golden spike into Alaska’s railroad to commemorate its completion (and possibly where he caught the case of pneumonia that contributed to his death a few weeks later); and the start of the 1925 serum run to Nome.
 It's also home to the Nenana Ice classic, where Alaskans annually bet on the date and time of the river's spring breakup.
 Ongoing since 1917, the jackpot sometimes climbs over $300,000.